JuliaRobotics/Caesar.jl/docs/src/index.md

 [![Caesar](http://pkg.julialang.org/badges/Caesar_0.7.svg)](http://pkg.julialang.org/?pkg=Caesar&ver=0.7)

 # Introduction
 Caesar is a modern robotic framework for localization and mapping, reducing the barrier of entry for Simultaneous Localization and Mapping (SLAM).
-Caesar started its development as part of the thesis "Towards non-parametric / parametric state estimation and navigation solutions" [1].
+Caesar started as part of the thesis "Towards non-parametric / parametric state estimation and navigation solutions" [1].

 # Features
 The Caesar framework has the following features: